 Applications are invited for up to 10 African Union Scholarships for the Masters Programme in Epidemiology at the University of the Witwatersrand, School of Public Health for the 2019 Academic Year.
-The Africa CDC will provide full scholarships for ten Masters students in the 2019 academic year.
+The Africa CDC will provide fully-funded positions for ten Masters students in the 2019 academic year.

 The Epidemiology and Biostatistics Division of Wits School of Public Health (WSPH) has since 2000 established itself as an institution of choice for the provision of postgraduate training in epidemiology and biostatistics within the sub-Saharan African region and beyond.

 User Review( votes)